 Example 2: Reference Individual Cell of Another Worksheet

 In this example, I am pulling a row from another worksheet based on some cell values (references).

-Hope this helps you out when you want to show data from a lot of worksheets in the main worksheet.
-Do you use any better method?
+I have shown you how to use Excel to reference cells in another sheet based on a cell value.
+I hope this helps you out when you want to show data from a lot of worksheets in the main worksheet.
+Do you use any better methods?
 Let me know in the comment box.

 - How to Link Data from One Spreadsheet to Another in Excel

 - Reference from Another Excel Workbook without Opening (5 Examples)

 - How to Link Sheets to a Master Sheet in Excel (5 Ways)